rkillickdev/spelling-bee-scramble/README.md

 ```

+As the code evolved, I ended up making changes so the HTML for the score counter lives permanently in the index.html file and is displayed using show and hide.
+This made the bug described above less relevant, and the variable is now once again able to live in global scope.
 ___

 **6.**  When I decided to display the scramble and answer letters as uppercase, the checkAnswer function stopped working so even if my spelling was correct, it did not recognise this as a correct answer.
 I realised that the correctAnswer variable as set in the generateWord function needed to be in uppercase before checking the submittedAnswer against this.
 I wrote the following code to achieve this: